-1. After the hurricane the travelers found themselves on a desert island with neither fresh water supply nor warm clothes they found a spring and quenched their thirst.
+1. After the hurricane the travelers found themselves on a desert island with neither fresh water supply nor warm clothes. they found a spring and quenched their thirst.
 On days to follow they roamed the shore and into the horizon in search of a passing ship or boat.
-After a week of vain expectation they However Sam still his red T-shirt from time to time from the cliff's top hoping to attract the attention of some invisible Flying Dutchman.
+After a week of vain expectation they .
+However Sam still his red T-shirt from time to time from the cliff's top hoping to attract the attention of some invisible Flying Dutchman.

 2. As the child was asleep the mother left the room to continue with her chores.

 3. John bitterly failed in his exams.
 He could make neither head nor tail of Maths and he was about History, always confusing the important dates.
 His salvation coaching was to Kate who used to be at the top of the class and spent evenings over her books.
-She agreed reluctantly over her books.
-She agreed refuetantly 4.
-The frosty weather and in the end of the trip I felt more dead than alive.
-My enthusiasm I decided to stay inside the wooden cottage, never going its territory.
-5 Everybody was proud of Malaclm.
-He never left his 5.
-Everybody was proud of Malcolm.
+She agreed reluctantly

+5. Everybody was proud of Malcolm.
 He never left his friend in the fix.
 On the contrary.
-He to the of .
-He was a real
+He to the circumstances and offered his help.
+He was a real of .

-6. His bill looked exhausted.
-He was 7.
-John was diagnosed as having a fatal disease but he fate and won the battle for his life. decided Munchausen being quite 8.
-Baron boastful the stories of his exploits, spreading outrageous tall tales based on his military career.
+6. His bill was exhausted.
+He looked

+7. John was diagnosed as having a fatal disease but he decided fate and won the battle for his life.

+8. Baron Munchausen being quite boastful used the stories of his exploits, spreading outrageous tall tales based on his military career.